Export SQL Server data to ODBC

 2. Select ODBC Driver for PostgreSQL.

-• If you don’t have an existing DSN:
+• If you don’t have a DSN:

 1. In Use a connection string, click Build.